A steady drip of oxytocin may help sustain relationship harmony

 Even assuming oxytocin is also what makes you feel totally In Love at the Big Moment, its immediate drop-off is not great news for those trying to stay in love.
 As it recedes, the desire to cuddle often goes with it.
 Somehow orgasm inhibits the "bonding chemical" in many lovers.

 Perhaps the drop-off is why pair bonders (including humans) rely on more than just climax to keep bonds strong.
 Pair-bonding species spend most of their "us time" engaged in non-copulatory, oxytocin-releasing (bonding) behaviors: Grooming, huddling together, tail-twining, or, in humans, comforting, soothing touch, kissing, skin-to-skin contact, eye gazing and so forth.
 Interestingly, pair-bonding monkey mates who engage in the most bonding behaviors have the highest oxytocin levels.
+(Incidentally, testosterone levels in men, which are especially high while guys are searching, drop a bit when their desires are fulfilled via relationship.)

 These activities, as well as many that are flirtier (including copulation without climax), have an advantage over climax: They don't trigger an immediate return of oxytocin levels to baseline.